maxjenius/AgGridPCFTemplate/README.md

 Select the theme at runtime using the `ThemeClass` input.
 Provide the theme name only (for example `balham` or `material`) and the control will apply the corresponding `ag-theme-*` class.
 The value is case-insensitive and leading/trailing spaces are ignored.

+You can also choose a built-in theme object via the `ThemeBase` input.
+When set to one of `alpine`, `balham`, `material` or `quartz` the corresponding theme is passed to `AgGridReact` through the `theme` prop.
+This enables dynamic theming with the new AG Grid style API.

 ### Custom themes with the AG Grid Theme Builder

 You can further customize the appearance using CSS from the [AG Grid Theme Builder](https://www.ag-grid.com/theme-builder/).